Bjohnson131/RISC-V-Completion-project/README.md

  - [ ] TODO-18: Implement CSRRWI
  - [ ] TODO-19: change the internal CSR_OP to an enum
  - [ ] TODO-20: figure out a better way to implement CSR signals.
+ - [ ] TODO-21: find and name all of the ALU OPs.

 Current files: